javiistacks/note-Taker/README.md

 ## Installations
-Type the following npm install commands one at a time: npm i, npm install jest, npm install inquirer in the command line while in the teamProfileGenerator folder.
+Type the following npm install commands one at a time: npm i, npm i express, npm i uuid, and npm i path in the command line while in the note-Taker folder.

 * [npm](https://docs.npmjs.com/cli/v7/commands/npm-install)
   * npm is the package manager for the Node JavaScript platform.